powervr-graphics/Native_SDK/BUILD.rst

      * Android NDK bundle
      * The Android SDK Platform package for API level 26 (used as our targetSdkVersion)
 	 * The Android SDK Build-Tools version 29 (used as our compileSdkVersion)
-     * CMake
+     * CMake version 3.10.2
      * LLDB [optional] - only required for on-device debugging
-     * If you plan on using gradleW from the command-line make sure that %JavaHome% points to a valid Java JDK directory
+     * If you plan on using gradleW from the command-line, make sure that the environment variable ``JavaHome`` points to a valid Java JDK directory

 Windows, Linux and macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~